Encharted Cook

 This means when you want to make just half of a recipe you can simply multiply each measurement by .5.
 But some volume measurements will evaluate to a fraction that needs to be converted to a smaller volume measurement like tablespoons or teaspoons.

 Half of ⅔ cup easily equates to ⅓ cup.
-But ⅓ cup equates to a non-standard measurement of .1667 of a cup, which means that another calculation to tablespoons needs to happen.
+However, ⅓ cup equates to a non-standard measurement of 0.1667 of a cup, which means that another calculation to tablespoons is needed.
 Yikes!
 Who wants to do that?

 But I've got you covered.
 On this page, you will find the most common volume measurements and their ½ value.
 Simply look at the "recipe says" left column and the half value is in the right column.